MADYS: the Manifold Age Determination for Young Stars: Applications

 Starting from Gaia DR2 IDs, \textsc{madys} recovers the photometry and computes extinction values as described in Section~\ref{sec:ext}.
 The age and mass determination, initialized with only a modest constraint on age ($t \in [1,300]$ Myr), is done here with the BHAC15 models \citep{2015A&A...577A..42B}.

 A visual inspection of the ($G_{BP}-G_{RP}, G$) CMD shows that some stars appear to be too old to be members of the association, and indeed they have fitted ages $\gtrsim 100$ Myr.
-Therefore, we exclude the stars with best-fit ages greater than 60 Myr; for the few stars with multiple possible solutions, i.e. with an overlap between a pre-MS solution and an evolved MS solution, we pick the youngest one.
+Therefore, we exclude the stars with best-fit ages greater than 60 Myr; for the few stars with multiple possible solutions, meaning that there is an overlap between a pre-MS solution and an evolved MS solution, we pick the youngest one.

-Figure~\ref{fig:density_plot} shows the derived ages and masses for the three subgroups.
-Group ages, computed as the $16^{th}$,$50^{th}$ and $84^{th}$ percentile of the age distribution of their members, are:
+The derived ages and masses for the three subgroups, computed as the $16^{th}$,$50^{th}$ and $84^{th}$ percentile of the age distribution of their members, are: